Croatia’s Makarska Riviera

 It’s a large place with indoor and outdoor pools, a restaurant, sauna and health club and is just off the beach.

 Getting to the Riviera

-Main reason why the Makarska Riviera is not as busy as some other destinations, is probably the lack of accessibility.
+The main reason why the Makarska Riviera is not as busy as some other destinations are probably the lack of accessibility.

-No international airport is directly serving the area, but closest is Split.
+No international airport is directly serving the area, but the closest is Split.